asapsav/scMagic/README.md

 # scMagic
 We aim to create a useful co-pilot for scRNA analysis

-# Agent v2
+## Agent v2

 > How crazy is the idea of designing a LLM agent like [this one](https://github.com/MineDojo/Voyager) (Voyager) that plays Minecraft?
 Voyager design [(.ppt)](https://drive.google.com/file/d/12VDQzaOynBKROvpaJdsoWYCJW_XLE7Nx/view) - ***not crazy and should be done***
->

 ### Vision of the project

-A website that you upload scRNA input file to along with some research questions, it runs the analysis on the cloud.
+A website that you upload scRNA input file to along with some research questions, it runs the analysis on the cloud, then emails you when the report is ready.

 ### Roadmap

 - [ ]  Make “hello world” Streamlit langchain demo running
 - [ ]  Make it running on a demo sc DataSet but do random things (silence “upload dataset button”)
+- [ ]  Implement the loop: 1) generate next step given last step + the "book" 2) write code for the next step and run the repl 3) write observation, 1) generate next ..
 - [ ]  Make “hello world” Streamlit langchain demo running with Chroma DB (sepparately, write down why we need and dont need vector db rn)
 - [ ]  Add github embed to give a star easily, or some kind “easy feedback” functionality
 - [ ]